wonder-phil/wonder-phil/README.md

 - 👋 Hi, I’m @wonder-phil
 - 👀 I’m interested in foundations of computer science and engineering.
 I am intersted
-- in applying these foundations to industrial challenges.
+- in applying these foundations to industrial challenges - for any size firms including startups.
 -
 - 🌱 I’m currently learning about Stacks and Clarity.
 - 💞️ I’m looking to collaborate on ...